Resources / Money Matters

 5. Financial Responsibility

 You are likely to learn financial responsibility from having a credit card.
 As a cardholder, you will be responsible for making on-time payments to avoid late fees, paying your balance in full each month or as much as you can to reduce the amount of interest you are charged, spending only what you can afford to pay back, and not exceeding your credit limit.
 Since you are unlikely to learn about financial responsibility in any of your college classes, having a credit card may be a good way to start learning.
+You can also take a look at CollegeData's free credit education resources, which include a guide to credit card terms and a roadmap to building credit.

 6. Recordkeeping